The Learning Approach to Games: Discrete Games

 and all the related definitions similar to other learning parameters.
 Then, we can introduce;

 To relate this quantity to familiar concepts with which we all can relate, we say that at the state $(t,x)\in\dbT\times\O$, the player $i$ is currently desperate if ${}^n\k^i(t,x) = 0$, and euphoric if ${}^n\k^i(t,x) = 1$.
-If the player is desperate, as the learning progresses, either ${}^n\hat B^i$ will decrease, leading the player, in some sense, to accept the situation; or ${}^nJ^i$ will assign higher values to underexplored strategies, encouraging the player to explore them.
-Let us note that it is not necessarily better for the learning algorithm to adjust ${}^nJ^i$, since ${}^n\hat B^i$ might be unrealistically high.
-One can describe the player's current situation in more detail by using verbal subcategories like
+If the player is desperate, as the learning progresses, either ${}^n\hat B^i$ will decrease, leading the player in some sense to accept the situation, or ${}^nJ^i$ will assign higher values to underexplored strategies, encouraging the player to explore them.
+One can further describe the player's current situation using verbal subcategories like

-which can be set as partitions of $\k$ values.
-Beyond better characterization of a player, we can incorporate this into the definition of equilibrium \ref{def:Uncertain-Equilibria} by requiring \begin{itemize} \item[(ii')]
+which can be interpreted as partitions of $\k$-values.
+Beyond providing a richer characterization of a player, this notion can be incorporated into Definition \ref{def:Uncertain-Equilibria} of equilibrium by requiring \begin{itemize} \item[(ii')]

 \end{itemize} and denoting it as $(\k,\e,r,\d)$-uncertain equilibrium.
-That is, we are now searching for an equilibrium where each player is, let's say, at least confident.
+In other words, we now search for player designs that further achieve confidence.

-As well as the design of the player, choices for the concept of equilibrium are also diverse.
-For example, to recover the concept of Nash equilibrium, we can further assume \begin{itemize} \item[(ii'')]
+In addition to the design of the player, the choice of equilibrium is also diverse.
+For example, to recover the concept of Nash equilibrium, we can assume \begin{itemize} \item[(ii'')] for all $i\in\dbN_0$ and $n\in\dbN$ large enough,

-\end{itemize} where we extended $\hat\G$ to depend on $x$ naturally, and $\times$ denotes the product measure.
-That is, players' estimates are indeed within the support of the induced distributions of all the players.
-If every estimate is predetermined and no randomness is involved, then (ii'') means that players are able to observe each other's future strategies.
-Thus, together with (ii) in Definition \ref{def:Uncertain-Equilibria}, we recovered the standard Nash equilibrium.
+\end{itemize} where we extend $\hat\G$ to depend naturally on $x$, while removing dependence on $\a$.
+That is, players' estimates yield the strategies of others, effectively meaning that players are able to observe each other's future strategies.
+If every estimate is predetermined as part of the setting and no randomness is involved, then, together with condition (ii) in Definition \ref{def:Uncertain-Equilibria}, we recover that the players’ policies $\hat\pi^i$ form a Nash equilibrium.